-Uganda is not the biggest country in the world at some 236,000 sq km, but its population of nearly 24 million is able to read their newspapers in at least any of the five different languages, of which English is the most popular.
+Uganda is not the biggest country in the world at some 241,038 sq km, but its population of nearly 24 million is able to read their newspapers in at least any of the five different languages, of which English is the most popular.
 There are various Ugandan newspapers published in the country and some exist in various languages outside English.
-In the following list of the Top 10 Most Visited Newspapers on the Internet in Uganda, the papers are published in English unless otherwise specified.
+The following is a list of the Top 10 Most Visited Newspapers on the Internet in Uganda, the papers are published in English unless otherwise specified.

 Newspapers in Uganda

 The Daily Monitor is easily the top newspaper in Uganda and, as with most of these papers, it is based in the capital, Kampala.
 Originally called The Monitor, then renamed The Daily Monitor in 2005, it includes one of the most quirkily-named magazines around, an entertainment weekly called ‘Sqoop’, which claims that it’s totally private ownership.
 This enables it to be the only independent newspaper in Uganda.
 The online web portal of The Daily Monitor is www.monitor.co.ug